 Pulse-echo mode measures from the initial pulse (sometimes referred to as an artificial zero) to the first echo (reflection).
-In this mode, either an automatic or manual zero can be performed depending on the zero probe setting.
-If the manual mode has been selected, the transducer is placed on the reference disk located on top of the TI-25SX, and the PRB 0 key pressed to establish a zero point for the transducer connected.
-If the Auto Zero feature is enabled, simply pressing the PRB 0 key will perform an electronic zero to establish the same zero point.
+A manual zero must be performed by placing the transducer on the reference disk located on top of the ZX-2, and the PRB 0 key pressed to establish a zero point for the transducer connected.